Regional Intensive Care Nursery

 Conemaugh Memorial Medical Center

-Conemaugh Health System offers the highest level of care for premature and ill newborns through its Level 3 Regional Intensive Care Nursery.
-The unit provides medical, surgical, and pulmonary care.
+Conemaugh Health System offers the highest level of care for premature and ill newborns through its Level 3 Neonatal Intensive Care Nursery.
+The unit provides medical and pulmonary care.

-When baby arrives in the Regional Intensive Care Nursery, diagnostic studies and treatment begin immediately.
+When a baby arrives in the Regional Intensive Care Nursery, diagnostic studies and treatment begin immediately.
 Many times, a newborn's organs are not mature enough to sustain life.
-It may be necessary to intervene with life-support systems until baby gains enough strength to survive without medical assistance.
+Life-support systems may need to be intervened with until the baby gains enough strength to survive without medical assistance.
 Conemaugh's RICN staff explains each piece of equipment and its purpose to parents.

 Our Team